 Noticing issues with your pet can be very stressful.
 Skin allergies can be tricky and they aren’t the most fun to deal with, to state the obvious.

 Fortunately, if you have a dog with skin allergies, we can walk you through the process of identifying an ailment and seeking an appropriate plan for treatment.
 More specifically, we’ll explain the use of CBD oil for allergies.

 Reasons Behind Skin Allergies

 What causes a skin allergy?
-Ultimately, allergies are a result of genetics.
-Genetics are bound to vary across all breeds, sizes, and backgrounds.
-By researching the dog’s parents and finding out whether they have allergies would be a good indicator of whether or not a dog is having an allergic response.
+Ultimately, allergies may be a result of genetics if they are hereditary allergies, but by nature, not all allergies are caused by genetics.
+By researching the dog’s parents and finding out whether they have hereditary allergies would be a good indicator of whether or not a dog is having an allergic response.

 Skin allergies in dogs are caused by similar things that humans are afflicted by, and most allergies stem from things that float around in the air.
 The most common offenders to watch out for are...

 PollenPollen refers to the tricky little spores we can’t see but they circulate throughout the outdoors.
 Pollen comes directly from plants but bees carry it near and far as in the act of making honey.

 Unfortunately for any organism that does not live in nature, pollen is a foreign substance to many immune systems, including those of dogs.
 Pollen is one of the most common causes of skin allergies for dogs.